 After three years, we killed Charlie's unlimited holiday policy for good.
 We decided that offering teams an unlimited holiday allowance just didn't work – but probably not for the reasons you think.

 Ever since we founded the company in 2015, every single person working at CharlieHR has received unlimited, fully-paid holiday days – no matter your role, and no questions asked.
 That policy has been in place since Day 1 of the Charlie journey, and over that time we have flown the flag for unlimited holidays pretty passionately.

 And yet, we've always known that it is far from perfect – we've seen up close the stresses and strains that come with the unlimited holiday system.
 Eventually, we realised we needed to address those strains.

 In 2018, we decided to review that policy in depth, sitting down with our team leads to learn more about how it was affecting everyone at Charlie.
 I reached out to the COOs of over 50 other startups, asking them how they chose to run their holiday policies and why.

 Our conclusion?
-Unlimited holiday doesn't work for us – but probably not for the reason you think.
+Unlimited holiday didn't work for us – but probably not for the reason you think.

 But before we get down to it, here's some context.